If you are interested in signing up for individual Skype lessons on creative writing, songwriting, or uke instruction, more info here.

 - Download my Checklist for Author Skypes.

-(All include Common Core objectives in Writing)
+(All include core objectives in Writing)

 Reservations for paid skype sessions can be made at anytime.
 Email me with two preferred dates/times.
 I’ll invoice only after the session (no payment will be required if technical difficulties prevent the session from taking place).